snu-dbs/prevision/slab-benchmark/prevision/README.md

 cp ./mtd/* ./output/csv/
 ```

-For sparse matrices in CSV format, the row index and the column index start from 0.
-However, SystemDS requires (i, j, v) text format in which the index starts from 1.
-So, we need to convert CSV files to IJV format when dealing with sparse matrices.
+Before converting, please make sure that you can call the `systemds` command anywhere (i.e., the command path should be included in `PATH`).
+Please also make sure that the environmental variable `SYSTEMDS_ROOT` is set appropriately.

 The following command automatically generates binary files for both dense and sparse experiments.

-Before running the command, please make sure that you can call the `systemds` command in anywhere (i.e., the command path should be included in `PATH`).
-Please also make sure that the environmental variable `SYSTEMDS_ROOT` is set appropriately.
+The results will be saved in `./output/sysds/`.

+```bash
+bash ./generator/auto_conv_csv_to_bin.sh
+```

 You can control the memory size that is used during the conversion.
 In line 86 of `$SYSTEMDS_ROOT/bin/systemds` (version 3.1.0), you can find the `SYSTEMDS_STANDALONE_OPTS` parameter.
 You can increase the maximum Java heap memory size by changing `-Xmx4g`.

-```bash
-bash ./generator/auto_conv_csv_to_bin.sh
-```

 #### Converting for SciDB